serpent-os/onboarding/README.md

 The `./update.sh` script updates, builds and installs the serpent tooling to `/usr` in the order listed above.

+## Introduction to the Serpent OS packaging process

+    Build Recipe (stone.yml) -> [boulder build] -> (package.stone + metadata) -> [moss .stone collection] -> moss install package

+### Creating a stone.yml recipe template

+The high level flow is that packagers start by creating a `stone.yml` build recipe using `boulder new URI-to-tarball-they-wish-to-package`.
+This outputs a bare bones `stone.yml` recipe that will need fleshing out with summary, description, patches, build steps etc.

+### Building a stone.yml recipe into a binary package.stone

+To actually build a Serpent OS format .stone binary package, packagers invoke `sudo boulder build stone.yml`.
+This will parse the `stone.yml` build recipe and execute the various setup, build, install etc. steps specified in the recipe and discover + add relevant metadata, dependencies etc. to the finished `somepackage.stone` binary build artefact.
+The process will also produce a moss-readable binary format build manifest named `manifest.bin` plus a human readable `manifest.json` file containing essentially the same metadata as `manifest.bin` but only used for `git diff` purposes.

+### Adding package.stone to a moss .stone collection

+Binary moss .stone packages are kept in moss .stone collections, which each have a `stone.index` file containing the metadata from all the .stone packages in the collection.
+Thus, to be able to install a newly built package, it will need to be moved to a known collection, which then needs to have its `stone.index` file updated to include the metadata from the newly added .stone.

+Once the collection index has been updated, moss will be able to install the package that was just added to the collection.

+The following section details how to get started with this process.

-## Initial moss setup
+## Initial moss setup for running a Serpent OS systemd-nspawn container

-To be able to actually use moss, its various databases need to be initialised inside a clean folder, which will function as a root directory later on.
+To be able to actually use moss, its various databases need to be initialised inside a clean folder, which will function as a root directory for a systemd-nspawn container later on.

 This can be accomplished with the following set of commands: